tabasku/telefax/README.md

 # telefax
+Telegram client for GNOME 3 desktop enviroment
-Telegram client created with Vala
+Created with Vala